“Thousands of BC stratas used the deferral provision to avoid the cost — often to the detriment of future buyers.”

 - Pay attention to the report's "fully funded" vs. "threshold" vs. "baseline" scenarios.

-Pellucis extracts, summarizes, and scores the depreciation report as part of every BC strata review.
+Pellucis extracts, summarizes, and scores the depreciation report as part of every BC strata review — surfacing underfunding risk, upcoming major repair items, and reserve fund health.

 Source: www.bclaws.gov.bc.ca